Skip to main content

 CLS 0.31 to 0.02 at launch,and 61 plugins down to 4.

-A specialty fasteners distributor — 12k SKUs across 17 brands — ran B2B commerce on WooCommerce with 61 plugins, three of which handled net terms and tiered pricing and broke on every update.
-A ten-week migration to Shopify Plus B2B replaced the plugin stack with native primitives and took product-page CLS from 0.31 to 0.02.
+A specialty fasteners distributor with 12k SKUs across 17 brands ran B2B commerce on WooCommerce and 61 plugins.
+Three of them handled net terms and tiered pricing, and broke on every update.
+A ten-week migration to Shopify Plus B2B swapped the plugin stack for native primitives and took product-page CLS from 0.31 to 0.02.

 Client